openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 using the **Commands Palette** in Eclipse Che.
 Click on the **Commands Palette** and then on **RUN > run**

-When the **run** output panel reports `Started CatalogServiceApplication` click on the link next to **Preview:** to open a preview browser to the application.
+When the **run** output panel reports `Started CatalogServiceApplication` click on the link next to **Preview:** at the top of the output panel to open a preview in your browser to the application.

-Don't worry if you see a **Application Not Available** page.
-Just reload the page using using F5 (or CTRL+R or CMD+R if on mac).
+Don't worry if you see a **Application Not Available** page, it make take a few seconds to fully spin up.
+Just reload the page using using F5 (or CTRL+R or CMD+R if on mac) until you see the catalog.

 ![Application Not Available]({% image_path create-catalog-application-not-available.png %}){:width="600px"}